 CONSTRUCTION: - Plans and manages every phase of home construction projects from house design and lot clearing to punch list completion and warranty work.
 During new home construction, this Committee meets weekly.
 Construction engineers, contractors, and those with the experience in the building trades are needed on this Committee.

 BRUSH WITH KINDNESS: Plans and organizes schedules and volunteers for short-term Brush With Kindness home projects, handicap ramps, and community partner projects.
 Work is done during the week when possible.

 Do you have a green thumb?
 Help put the finishing touches on a new home build by pitching in on the landscaping needs: foundation plantings, flower beds, mulching and more.
 When we are nearing the completion of a new home, the landscaping work is timed with seasonal growing conditions in New England.
 Join the crew solo, or recruit your garden club to jump in too!

 Our construction crews work a full day and they need a hearty lunch to keep their energy up!
-Construction is typically done exclusively on Saturdays and we seek volunteers (groups or individuals) to provide lunch on a rotating basis.
+Lunch for the construction crew is typically provided on Saturdays only and we seek volunteers (groups or individuals) to provide lunch on a rotating basis.
 Either hot or cold lunch options are welcome.
 Volunteers are responsible for delivering the lunch to the construction site on the selected date.
 For more information, contact Lynn at 508-866-4188.
 This is a great way for church groups, civic organizations, youth teams, scout groups and businesses to help out!